JunhuiLi1017/StepReg/README.md

   - Output from StepReg for multivariate stepwise regression was cross-validated with the reference. (see [publications](#publications))

   - Final results using StepReg for three datasets are consistent with that using SAS software.
-    - Dataset1 without class effect: 13 dependent variable, 129 independent variable, and 216 samples.
+    - Dataset1 for linear regression: mtcars.
-    - Dataset2 with 4 class effect: 12 dependent variable, 1270 independent variable, and 647 samples.
+    - Dataset2 for logit regression: remission (https://support.sas.com/documentation/onlinedoc/stat/ex_code/121/logiex1.html).
-    - Dataset3 with 6 class effect: 5 dependent variable, 2068 independent variable, and 412 samples.
+    - Dataset3 for cox regression: survival::lung.

 ## 5. Support
 For bug reports and feature requests, raise an [issue](https://github.com/JunhuiLi1017/StepReg/issues/new).